mr-wellick/ds-and-algos-in-c/src/sorting/README.md

 - No, Selection Sort takes just as many steps either way!

 - Is selection sort stable or unstable?
+It's unstable.

 # What is a Stable Sort?